hmxmilohax/rb3-pc/_english/installation.md

 It will start compiling modules to load the PS3 XMB into the emulator, which may take a few minutes. **You can either let it do its thing or close it.**
 ![A screenshot of RPCS3 compiling PPU modules with a progress bar at 1/8th completion.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/rpcs3fwcomp.png "Compiling PPU modules...")

 Next, **open a new file browser window.
 Now go to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3's "games" folder**.
-Again, you're on your own when it comes to finding a copy. [[I used “PS3 Disc Dumper” for this because it's the easiest way]](https://youtu.be/mRxSKxoYt_g).
+Again, you're on your own when it comes to finding a copy. [[I used "PS3 Disc Dumper" for this because it's the easiest way]](https://youtu.be/mRxSKxoYt_g).

 ![A GIF of the dumped folder of Rock Band 3 being dragged into RPCS3's "games" folder.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/rpcs3rb3dnd.gif "Rock Band 3 [BLUS30463]")